James Louis O'Donel: Life

-O'Donel was born into a prosperous family and received a classical education before entering the Franciscan order.
+O'Donel was born in Knocklofty, County Tipperary, Ireland, into a prosperous family and received a classical Christian education before entering the Franciscan order.
 After the Penal Laws ceased to be rigorously enforced, he travelled to Rome to study for the priesthood, becoming ordained in 1770.
 He later taught philosophy and theology in Prague, and in 1777 became the Franciscan Prior in Waterford.

 Following developments in England, Catholics in Newfoundland gradually gained religious liberty, made explicit by a public declaration by the Governor in 1784.
 After a request from Irish merchants there to Bishop William Egan, O'Donel was sent to St. John's as Prefect Apostolic the same year, largely to deal with the presence of "unlicensed" and "unruly" priests on the island.
 In addition to his personal popularity, one of his qualifications for the position was an ability to preach in Irish language in Newfoundland.

 O'Donel found that insubordinate priests were fighting Irish battles, and set about reorganizing the Catholic Church in Newfoundland.
 He built a chapel in St. John's, established parishes outside the capital, and gradually brought priests under his authority.
-During his first few years in post, O'Donel also found that Catholic liberty was less than absolute, and in 1786 in he was physically assaulted by Prince William Henry, later King William IV.
-In 1796, O'Donel became a bishop, consecrated as titular bishop of Thyatira at Quebec on 21 September.
+During his first few years in post, O'Donel also found that Catholic Emancipation was less than absolute, and in 1786 he was physically assaulted by the future King of England, Prince William Henry.
+In 1796, O'Donel was consecrated as titular bishop of Thyatira at Quebec on 21 September.

 O'Donel's ministry in Newfoundland was largely characterized by trying to maintain peace, both between fellow Catholics and with the British.
-In 1800, an incipient Irish uprising involving soldiers in the St. John's garrison was forestalled when O'Donel, upon hearing of the plans, alerted the authorities.
-The 19th-century historian Charles Pedley alleged that O'Donel received his information via the confessional, but credible evidence for this claim is absent.
+In 1800, imminent plans for a United Irishmen uprising by the soldiers in the St. John's garrison (including other ranks in the Royal Newfoundland Regiment, the Royal Newfoundland Fencibles and the Royal Artillery) was prevented when a terrified O'Donel, upon hearing of the plans, alerted the authorities.
+The 19th-century historian Charles Pedley alleged that O'Donel shared his information in violation of the Seal of Confession, but credible evidence for this claim is absent.

 O'Donel's health deteriorated in the early 19th century, and he resigned his position in 1807 and returned to Ireland.
-He died of shock in 1811 after suffering minor injuries in a fire.
+He died of shock in Waterford in 1811 after suffering minor injuries in a fire.